alexwlchan/alexwlchan.net/src/_articles/2019/2019-10-06-rough-edges-of-filecmp.md

 ---
+layout: article
 date: 2019-10-06 17:32:56 +00:00
-layout: post
+title: The rough edges of filecmp
 summary: The filecmp module has a confusing API, and it just caught me out.
-title: The rough edges of filecmp
-tags:
-  - python
+topic: Python
 old_syntax_highlighting: true
 ---